-MdHearingAid has been providing high-quality hearing aids direct to consumer for 14 years.
+MdHearingAid has been providing high-quality hearing aids direct to consumers for 14 years.

-MdHearingAid currently offers 3 different models and are disigned to work with the most common levels of hearing loss.
-You can save thousands of dollars compared to Starkey, Phonak, or Oticon.
+MdHearingAid currently offers three different models and are designed to work with the most common levels of hearing loss.
+Compared to Starkey, Phonak, or Oticon, you can save thousands of dollars.

 Review of Pro/Con Details

 - Affordable hearing aids: By offering a direct-to-consumer business model, MDHearingAid products are very affordable, with a high quality sound-to-price ratio.
-Many reviewers remark that their models offer the same performance as more expensive options, at a fraction of the price.
+Many reviewers who purchase hearing aids remark that MDHearingAid offers the same performance as more expensive options, at a fraction of the price of traditional hearing aids.

 - Wide variety of products: With four different models to choose from at different price points, from rechargeable hearing aids to Bluetooth technology, They have options to suit most customers’ taste and budget.

-- Feature-rich: Customers who spend a little more on the CORE model enjoy advanced features such as a self-adjusting smartphone app, Bluetooth functionality, feedback cancellation, and two directional microphones for smart noise reduction.
+- Feature-rich: Actual customers purchasing hearing aids with more advanced features like the MDHearingAid CORE often reviewed the product higher.
+Reviewers appreciated access to self-adjusting smartphone app, Bluetooth functionality, feedback cancellation, and two directional microphones for smart noise reduction.

-- Low-risk: The generous 45-day risk-free return policy means that there’s little harm in trying the devices out for yourself.
+- Low-risk: The generous 45-day risk-free return policy means that there’s little harm in buying hearing aids and returning them for a full refund.
 What’s more, the company’s MDShield protection plan means that you can protect your investment from accidental damage for just dollars every month.

-- High reputation: Unlike some other hearing aid companies, MDHearingAid was founded by a board-certified otolaryngologist (ears, nose, and throat doctor).
+- High reputation: Unlike some other company’s hearing aids, MDHearingAid was founded by a board-certified otolaryngologist (ears, nose, and throat doctor).
 The company’s headquarters, factory, and customer service are all located in the United States.

 The Cons of MDHearingAid